CircuitSetup/SID_old/README.md

 ## Basic Operation

-By default, it idles and shows an idle pattern.
-There are alternative idle patterns, selected by *0OK through *4OK on the remote, or via MQTT.
+When the SID is idle, it shows an idle pattern.
+There are alternative idle patterns to choose from, selected by *10OK through *15OK on the remote, or via MQTT.
 If set through the IR remote and if an SD card is inserted, the setting will be persistent accross reboots.

+If the option **_Adhere strictly to movie patterns_** is set (which is the default), the idle patterns #0 through #3 will only use patterns extracted from the movies (plus some interpolations); the same goes for when GPS speed is used.
+If this option is unset, random variations are shown, which is less boring, but also less accurate.

 For the options to trigger a time travel, see [here](#time-travel).